 New Zealand and French Polynesia have close indigenous and cultural links.
 It’s believed that Māori departed from French Polynesia’s Raiatea Island on their voyage to New Zealand hundreds of years ago.
 The Polynesian languages of French Polynesia are also closely related to Te Reo Māori.

-Like the other countries in the French Pacific Territories (New Caledonia and Wallis and Futuna), French Polynesia is an “overseas collectivity” of France.
+French Polynesia is an “overseas country” of France (a designation rather than a legal term).
 It has autonomy in some domestic areas, and France has control over law and order, security, defence, finance and most foreign affairs.

-French Polynesia is represented at regional forums such as the South Pacific Regional Environment Programme (SPREP) and the Pacific Islands Forum, of which it’s an associate member.
+French Polynesia became a full member of the Pacific Islands Forum (PIF) in 2016 and is represented at regional forums such as the South Pacific Regional Environment Programme (SPREP) and the Secretariat of the Pacific Community (SPC).

 The French naval forces in the Pacific are based in the capital Papeete, Tahiti.
 New Zealand and France work together through the France, Australia, New Zealand (FRANZ) arrangement in maritime surveillance and emergency and disaster relief.

 NZD $ 136.8 million

 Exports to French Polynesia

 Top exports: beef, ships, dairy, iron and steel

 Imports from French Polynesia

 NZD $ 1.6 million